Brandon Chapter 13 Discharge Attorneys

 - Child support and spousal support arrears

 - Debts from a personal injury judgment resulting from DWI or other willful, malicious acts

 - Restitution and debt resulting from a criminal offense

 - Failure to complete your plan is due to circumstances beyond your control

 - Your creditors have received as much in payments over the course of the plan as they would have received if you had liquidated your assets under Chapter 7

 - You suffered a debilitating injury or illness that permanently eliminates disposable income necessary for payments

 Under rules of Chapter 13 bankruptcy, you will be entitled to discharge your debt after completing all payments, according to your approved payment plan.
 Depending upon your level of income, the payment plan will typically be three or five years.
 Upon discharge of the debt, you will be released from all debts included in the plan.
 Some limited exceptions may apply.
 Creditors may not pursue any further legal action to collect on the debt.

 The court realizes that bad things happen in people’s lives.
 Often, individuals and families repaying debt under Chapter 13 run into a hardship that precludes them from completing the plan.
-The debtor may petition the court for a hardship discharge.
-The court may approve a hardship discharge under the following conditions:
+The debtor may petition the court for a hardship discharge and the court may approve a hardship discharge under certain conditions.